 Solomon "Sol" Hersh joined the faculty of the Department of Textile Technology.
 Previously he had received his B.S. from NC State in 1949.
 In 1995 he became the first faculty member from the College of Textiles to receive the Alexander Holladay Medal for Excellence.

 Joel L. Williams was awarded a Doctor of Philosophy in Fiber and Polymer Science.
-This was the first Ph.D. awarded in the School of Textiles.
+This was the first Ph.D. awarded in the NC State's College of Textiles.

 The Department of Textile Technology is renamed the Department of Textile Materials and Management.